You are here

 Conference Reports, 28 June 2019

-RUSI International, Strengthening Resilience against Violent Extremism, Horn of Africa, Tackling Extremism, European Union, Counterinsurgency, STRIVE - Horn of Africa, International Responses, Global Security Issues, Resilience, Terrorism, Africa
+RUSI International, Strengthening Resilience against Violent Extremism, Horn of Africa, Tackling Extremism, European Union, Counterinsurgency, International Responses, Global Security Issues, STRIVE, Resilience, Terrorism, Africa

 On 22 January 2019, RUSI’s office in Nairobi held a conference on Clan Conflict and Violent Extremism in the North-Eastern Counties of Kenya.
 The conference aimed to share findings of studies that had been supported by RUSI under its Strengthening Resilience to Violent Extremism programme (STRIVE-II), funded by the EU.
 The concern with exploring this specific area of research was encouraged by the emerging dynamics in the North-East region.